 A written summary indicating why this film matters to you and why you think an audience will relate to it.
-Explain a bit about who you and what story you want to tell.
+Explain a bit about you and the story you want to tell.
 Explain how this film relates to previous work you have made and how it fits your vision for your future in filmmaking.